How Much Does Animation Cost in 2026? 2D & 3D Animation Prices Explained

 Here you’re working with experienced studios that offer custom design, smooth animation, professional voiceovers, and project management.

-You’re not just paying for animation — you’re buying a team that can help you tell your story strategically.
+You’re not just paying for animation.
+You’re buying a team that can help you tell your brand’s story creatively and strategically.

-Here, you’re asking for high-quality 2D animation, more detailed artwork like mixed media styles, and full character/cartoon animation, which involve a lot more work and look amazing.
+At this level, you’ll see the complexity and level of detail of the animation really go up.
+Here, you’re talking about high-quality 2D animation, more detailed artwork like mixed media styles, and full character design, which involve a lot more work and look amazing.
+Therefore, it’s not surprising that this bumps up the video animation cost.

 Check out some of the best 2D animation video examples in our compilation here: